pubgeo/IARPA-SMART/README.md

 - The **annotation dataset** (found in [`annotations/`](annotations/)).
 Throughout the documentation in this Github repository, we refer to this dataset as the `SMART Heavy Construction Dataset`.
 - [Instructions for how to obtain some of the underlying and corresponding satellite imagery](documentation/obtain_imagery.md) in which these activities can be observed.
 - Useful **utilities** (found in [`utilities/`](utilities/)) to help get started with and make use of the dataset.
 - A Python-based implementation of **semi-custom performance evaluation metrics** (tailored specifically to the data formats and application introduced here) can be found in [`src/`](src/).
-A publication describing the formulation of the evaluation metrics will be made available soon (expected May 2025 but available upon request prior to official release).
+A publication describing the formulation of the evaluation metrics is available [here](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/13461/1346107/Evaluating-broad-area-search-and-classification-of-heavy-construction-activity/10.1117/12.3053632.full?tab=ArticleLink) [2].

 NOTE: At the time of the initial release, some annotations in the dataset remain sequestered to support independent test and evaluation for the IARPA SMART program and potential follow-on activities.
 These will remain sequestered (and unreleased here) until they are no longer needed for sequestered testing by the program.
 Expected release is by January 2025.

+# Getting Started
+To get started working with this repository, we recommend the following:

+1. Follow the instructions in [`src/README.md`](./src/README.md) to install the **iarpa_smart_metrics** package and run the example script for the evaluation process.

+2. Follow the instructions in [`utilities/README.md`](./utilities/README.md) to see how region and site models are created and how to access satellite imagery.

 # Terminology